Niikasd/TrackVideoMaker/README.md

 Prerequisites:
 1. Python 3
-2. Pycairo (To install pycairo may requrie some further prerequisites, read more here: https://pycairo.readthedocs.io/en/latest/getting_started.html)
+2. Pycairo (Installing pycairo may require some further prerequisites, read more here: https://pycairo.readthedocs.io/en/latest/getting_started.html)

 How to run:
-1. Open command line and move to the directory.
+1. Open a command line and move to the directory.
 2. Run ```python trackvideomaker.py```.
 3. The frames will start appearing in the 'Frames' folder.

-NOTE: The program takes hours to finish every frame.
+NOTE: The program takes hours to finish, as creating the frames is very time intensive.

 Customization:
 - To change which track or between course and lap records, open "list of track IDs' and change the track ID on line 12.